-- Telephone: 314-516-6554, TTY: 314-516-5212
+- Telephone: (314) 516-5671, TTY: 314-516-5212

-- Website: http://www.umsl.edu/services/disabled/index.html
+- Website: http://www.umsl.edu/hcdas/das/index.html

-Student Center on the campus of the University of Missouri-St. Louis. (map)
+- In-person: Disability Access Services is located in Room 131 of the Millennium Student Center on the campus of the University of Missouri-St. Louis. (map)

-- By mail: Disability Access Services; 144 Millennium Student Center; One University Blvd.;
+- By mail: UMSL Disability Access Services; 131 Millennium Student Center; One University Blvd.; St. Louis, MO 63121

 Retrieving Materials and PhotocopyingRequests can be made three different ways:

-- By telephone: Thomas Jefferson Library (314) 516-5057 or the Ward E. Barnes Library at (314) 516-5572
+- By telephone: Thomas Jefferson Library (314) 516-5057

 - Via e-mail: firstname.lastname@example.org

 Call numbers must be provided for all items.
-If you need help determining call numbers, contact the Reference Department by e-mail with the Research Consultation Form, telephone 314-516-5060, or in person at the reference desk.
+If you need help determining call numbers, contact the Reference Department by e-mail with the Research Consultation Form, telephone 314-516-5060, or in person at the service desk.

 Requests will be filled within one business day.
 Circulation personnel will retrieve materials and assist with photocopying as staffing allows.
 We can retrieve or copy up to 4 items at the time of the request; all others will be completed within one business day.
 All telephone requests and lengthy lists will be completed during weekday operating hours.

 MOBIUS/MERLIN - Assistance in completing requests to borrow materials not found in our collection from other libraries is available upon request at the reference desk.
 The Libraries will accommodate use of proxies to check out material for a person with disabilities as long as the person is registered with the University of Missouri-St. Louis Disability Access Services Office.
-At the time of the request, the Head of Access Services Department will contact the University of Missouri-St. Louis Disability Access Services Office for verification.
+At the time of the request, the Access Services Department will contact the University of Missouri-St. Louis Disability Access Services Office for verification.

 The Libraries will extend loan periods for a person with disabilities as long as the person is registered with the University of Missouri-St. Louis Disability Access Services Office and provides the Libraries with a one-business day notice so that verification can be acquired.
 At the time of the request, the Head of Access Services Department will contact the University of Missouri-St. Louis Disability Access Services Office for verification.
 For reserve items, the Head of Access Services will contact the faculty for their approval to extend the loan period and ask for their guidance on the length of the extension.

 Reference librarians are available to answer your questions and assist in finding information sources, as well as provide custom tours of the library and assistance in identifying and obtaining special formats.
-Please see the Ask-A-Librarian page for more infromation.
+Please see the Ask-A-Librarian page for more information.